member87/portfolio-astro/src/content/project/portfolio-next.md

 -   Embed GitHub Projects
 -   Show programming language data directly from GitHub
--   Display starts, watchers, etc on my projects.
+-   Display stars, watchers, etc on my projects.

 This portfolio has now been made redundant and replaced by [portfolio-astro](/project/portfolio-astro)